juju/docs/src/en/commands.md

    By default, the controller is the current controller.

-   Model access can also be granted at user-addition time with the `juju add-user` command.

    Users with read access are limited in what they can do with models:

    `juju models`, `juju machines`, and `juju status`.